collocations.org

 The civil war tore apart the fabric of society.

-the higher/top echelons of society
+the higher echelons of society, the top echelons of society

 Officers were drawn largely from the top echelons of society.